 From Seed to Soil and Back Again: Reductant-Based Phosphorus Solubilization as Test Case for More Holistic Seed Inoculants

 Bacterial inoculants offer great promise for disease suppression and maintenance of agricultural yields, especially in marginal soils.
-When applied early in plant growth stages, numerous bacteria have been shown to enhance plant germination speeds and growth.
-Despite many promising demonstrations of the power of inoculants, our knowledge of the fundamental mechanisms by which bacteria promote growth and moreover a predictive understanding of the genetic features that might allow a bacterium to do so is still limited.
-To date, many inoculants are based on artificial pairings of microbes with plant hosts that they may or may not be well suited to colonize.
-As a result, current inoculants are likely performing below their full capacity and most studies suggest inoculants do not persist in soils beyond early growth stages.
-An important future step for using microbial inoculants to sustain agriculture will be studies blending successes in preserving and packaging microbes with efforts to understand on-plant bacterial viability.
-This work will offer insights that can make inoculants more effective and in the long-term, could even build banks of beneficial bacteria that can remain in soils after introduction.
+Introducing bacteria early in a plant’s life can boost yields and shorten germination times.
+Despite many promising demonstrations of the power of inoculants, we still don’t have a very mechanistic understanding of how bacteria promote plant growth and how this might be enhanced or sustained.
+To date, many inoculants are based on pairings of microbes with plant hosts that they may or may not be well suited to colonize.
+Consequently, most studies suggest inoculants do not persist in soils beyond early growth stages.
+An important future step for using microbial inoculants to sustain agriculture will be studies blending successes in preserving and packaging microbe with efforts to understand on-plant bacterial viability.
+This proposal will use reductant-based phosphorus solubilization as a model system to explore the utility of matching microbial inoculants to their environment and host.
+To test our ideas, we will isolate microbes from local soils and will also explore the use of bacteria that have genetic features that allow them to colonize specific host plants.
+Our work will build on seed coating technologies as a novel technique to introduce and track microbes.
+By following the effects of these inoculants on plants we hope to better understand plant-microbe interactions and how they can be leveraged to maintain plant health and agricultural yields.

 UM6P project Team